 Henderson helps No. 5 South Carolina beat Alabama 77-60

+“She pushed tempo, and when she is playing fast and downhill she is a hard guard,” South Carolina coach Dawn Staley said.
+“I mean, there were times (tonight) when she is playing spectacular. … It was great to see her get it going.”

+Henderson, who had just two points with nine assists against Florida last Thursday, finished only three points and one rebound shy of matching her career highs against Alabama.

-The Crimson Tide cut the deficit as low as eight points late in the third quarter, but Zia Cooke scored nine of her 18 total points during the final 11 minutes to keep the Gamecocks (7-1, 2-0 Southeastern Conference) in near-total control down the stretch.
+The Crimson Tide cut the deficit to eight points late in the third quarter, but Zia Cooke scored nine of her 18 points during the final 11 minutes to keep the Gamecocks (7-1, 2-0 Southeastern Conference) in near-total control down the stretch.

+Staley said Cooke seemed to struggle adjusting to the Nike ball during the first three quarters on Monday night.
+The Gamecocks normally work with a Wilson ball, which Staley said requires a slightly different grip.

+Cooke and the Gamecocks also struggled to contain Alabama senior Jordan Lewis, who scored a career-high 28 points for the Crimson Tide (8-1, 1-1), topping her previous best of 27 against Missouri on Thursday.

+Lewis did most of her damage in the third quarter when she scored 13 points.
+It felt like all of Alabama’s offensive possessions during that stretch started and ended with the senior driving inside to the basket.

+“We just need to move on,” Alabama coach Kristy Curry said after the team’s first loss of the season.
+“It wasn’t any adjustment.
+It was just our kids starting to see that I need to be me.”

-South Carolina’s starting lineup averaged 1.6 inches taller than their counterparts on the Crimson Tide roster, and the Gamecocks certainly made the most of that advantage in this one.
+South Carolina’s starting lineup averaged 1.6 inches taller than their counterparts on the Crimson Tide, and that difference seemed decisive, especially in the first half.

 That allowed the Gamecocks to score twice as many second-chance points (22) as Alabama (11).